DGP-Studio/Snap.Hutao.Docs/docs/en/statements/privacy-notice.md

 Snap Hutao respects the privacy of users, and we're currently using data as described below:

-- Once using Snap Hutao，the database file in the **data directory**
+- Once using Snap Hutao, the database file in the **data directory**

-  - **Store**
+  - **Stores**
     - MiHoYo BBS and HoYoLab cookie
     - Snap Hutao program settings
     - All other user data

-- When using Snap Hutao, we collect **anonymously** logs data for development and statistical purposes when program stops unexpectedly or throw an error, including - User device ID - Error or crash log - Active user statistical data
+- When using Snap Hutao, we collect **anonymized** logs data for development and statistical purposes when program stops unexpectedly or throw an error, including

+  - User device ID
+  - Error or crash log
+  - Active user statistical data

 - When using `Hutao Database` (`Abyss Record`/`Abyss Stats`) feature and select `Upload Data`